Symplectic twistor operator on ${\mathbb R}^{2n}$ and the Segal-Shale-Weil representation: Comments and open problems

 in Riemannian spin geometry with $s$ a twistor spinor, $D$ the Dirac operator and $R$ the scalar curvature of the Riemannian structure, cf. \cite{bfkg}.
 The prolongation of the symplectic twistor equation then constructs a linear connection and covariant derivative on the Segal-Shale-Weil representation, in such a way that the covariantly constant sections correspond to symplectic twistor spinors.

 Another ramification of our results is related to the higher order twistor equations acting on symplectic spinors, with leading part

-where $\Pi^{hw}$ is projection on the highest weight (or, Cartan) component and round bracket denote the symmetric part in symplectic covariant derivatives.
-For example, their solution spaces can be studied by its interaction with metaplectic Howe duality in an analogous way as we did in the first order case.
+where $\Pi^{hw}$ is projection on the highest weight (or, Cartan) component and round brackets denote the symmetric part in the composition of symplectic covariant derivatives.
+For example, their solution spaces can be studied by its interaction with the metaplectic Howe duality in an analogous way as we did in the first order case $(j=1)$.

 The authors gratefully acknowledge the support of the grant GA CR P201/12/G028 and SVV-2013-267317.

 Marie Dost\'alov\'a, Petr Somberg

 Mathematical Institute of Charles University,